American expat taxes in UAE: US filing guide for United Arab Emirates residents

 Sure, there's no income tax in the UAE.
 But for US citizens and many other expats, that doesn't mean you're tax-free.
 Your home country may still require you to report, and in some cases, pay taxes on your income.

 In this guide, we'll cover all of this in more detail.
-We'll look at what it means to be a UAE resident, the basic tax rules, and how they affect expats.
-Let's dive into the topic.
+We'll look at what it means to be a UAE resident, the basic tax rules, and how they affect expats, with a focus on expat tax UAE compliance from a US reporting point of view.

 Who is considered a resident of the UAE?